How to Win Channel Partner Interest in Today’s Complex and Competitive Environment!

 5.)
 How will you report recruitment efforts?

 6.)
-How will you manage the agreement process (once partners are recruited)?
+Once partners are recruited, how will you manage the agreement process?

 Ultimately, a PRM system that allows you to manage the profiling process “end-to-end” is essential for proactive partner recruitment.
-It also ensures that internal personnel understands the overall strategy thanks to centralized data that is standardized in real time.
+A PRM system also ensures that internal personnel understands the overall strategy.

 The Fundamentals of Partner Onboarding